cosmoglint/useful_scripts/README.md

 quickc.sh and safec.sh are scripts that compile c programs with certain common flags. quick compiles without sanitizers, safec compiles with sanitizers

 runner.sh is a script that runs awk files on a usr_bin_data.txt files that I used while learning awk.
 Although you can achieve the same with awk command it is useful if you want to quickly run multiple files

+dockerclean.sh stops all containers and then removes all docker components [containers,networks,volumes,dangling images(except downloaded images)]

+dockerreset.sh does everything dockerclean does and then deletes downloaded images too